tigera-solutions/cc-eks-egress-gw/modules/module-3-deploy-eks.md

      EOF
      ```

 3. Create the nodegroup and the nodes.
-For this workshop we will create only two nodes, which are enough to demonstrate the concept.
+Two nodes are enough to demonstrate the concept.

    ```bash
    eksctl create nodegroup $CLUSTERNAME-ng \